-Before you apply to be considered to be one of Fast Company’s Most Innovative Companies for 2020, check out our advice for how best to approach your nomination.
+Before you apply to be considered to be one of Fast Company’s Most Innovative Companies of 2022—and we hope you do—check out our advice for how best to approach your nomination this year.

 Focus on a project

 Tell us about a particular initiative at your company.
 It’s not enough merely to state that your product or strategy is innovative.
 The key is to identify what’s novel in what you’re doing and delineate how and why it’s different from what’s come before.
 If your company has multiple, related initiatives (say, several things connected to sustainability) then it’s good to frame your innovation in that context and then use all the examples to bolster your case.
 If your company has several innovative initiatives but they’re spread across multiple categories, our advice is to apply within the relevant categories with tailored arguments for why you’re most innovative in logistics, for example, and branding, respectively.
 Do not try to shoehorn in both into the same submission.

 Use details to build a strong case for innovation.
 What makes you most excited when you think about what you’ve developed?
 What are the features of what you’re doing that your customers are buzzing about?
 What metrics bring to life what you’re doing?
 Companies and their representatives routinely ask about the metrics we’re interested in.
 Success can be expressed with almost anything that brings your story to life, including revenue, revenue growth, user growth, customer growth, average revenue per user, same-store sales growth, impressions, viewers—however you measure success.
 It does not have to be something that one would find in an earnings report or spreadsheet.
 Did you help get legislation passed?
 Have you seen qualitative impacts on the larger culture or industry?
 Did other companies start copying you?
 Have respected organizations bestowed you with awards?
 Have customers or other groups publicly endorsed you?